 Habilitation Technicians work directly with our consumers providing instruction, support and assistance.
 You must be at least 18 years old and possess a high school diploma or GED.

-Copies of the following documents are required along with your completed application:
+Copies of the following documents are required at time of interview:

 Social Security card